-Elected officials make important decision that affect how we grow, produce, manufacture and market our food across the country.
-Many of the decisions made in Congress, State Legislature, or even local council, affect the food bank and our ability to distribute food to the most vulnerable in our community.
+Elected officials make important decisions that impact how we grow, produce, manufacture and market our food across the country.
+Many of the decisions made in Congress, the state Legislature, or even your local council, affect the food bank and our ability to distribute food to the most vulnerable in our community.
 The Farm Bill is a great example of how legislation can and will affect our distribution capabilities.

 Did you know that July 30, 2018 is the deadline to register to vote or update your voter registration for the August 28 election?

 If you plan on voting in the August election and need to either: